389ds/389ds.github.io/docs/389ds/design/worker-threads.md

     - Wake up that threads
     - Release Thread mutex
     - Abort the loop

-  - else if job_free_list is not empty:
+  - else if jobs_free_list is not empty:

     - Pick an waiting_job list element out of the free list
     - Set the job in the element
     - push the element at the end of waiting_job list
     - Release global mutex
     - Abort the loop

   - else:

     - Release global mutex

     - if current time > last warning time + warning_delay

-       - Log a warning about working thread exhausted and waiting queue full
+      - Log an user friendly warning about worker threads exhausted and waiting jobs queue full.  (maybe: ***Warning: server may be unresponsive because the threads are exhausted and too many operations have been queued.***)

       - set last warning time to current time

     - Sleep 20 ms

     - Get global mutex

-The listener threads while waiting on new work:
+The worker threads while waiting on new work:

 - Get the thread mutex
 - Loop forever:
   - if conn is provided in the thread context
     - Fill the pblock with conn, op
     - Reset conn in thread context
     - Release the thread mutex
     - return CONN_FOUND_WORK_TO_DO
   - if thread shutdown flag is set:
     - Release the thread mutex
     - return CONN_SHUTDOWN
   - Release the thread mutex
   - Get the global mutex
   - If waiting_job queue is empty
     - Unlink thread from busy threads list
     - Link thread at start of waiting threads list
     - Release the global mutex
     - Get the thread mutex
     - Wait on the thread condition variable
     - Loop again
-     - Move first job from waiting_job list to the job_free_list list (after storing the conn in a local variable)
+      - Move first job from waiting_job list to the jobs_free_list list (after storing the conn in a local variable)
       - Release the global mutex
       - Fill the pblock with conn, op
       - return CONN_FOUND_WORK_TO_DO

 ### Dynamic change of the number of threads

+The number of threads may be changed dynamically by changing the nsslapd-threadnumber attribute in cn=config (when calling config_set_threadnumber).
+Restart is no more needed.

 When changing the number threads:

 - if adding threads:
   - Get global mutex
   - Compute first new thread index:
-      (size of working_thread list + size of busy_thread list) +1
+      (size of working_threads list + size of busy_threads list) +1
   - For each missing threads:
     - Alloc the thread context struct
     - Init its mutex and condition variable